blurred-machine/Web-Development-final-project-2017-/README.md

 The website deals with selling of electronic products (mostly mobile phones).

-The website is fullly finctional with the front as well as backend working well.
+The website is fullly functional with the front-end as well as back-end working well.

 The website provides the facilities of: